amandasaurus/osm-tag-csv-history/README.md

     osm-tag-csv-history -i mydata.osm.pbf -o mydata.csv.gz

-The output is automatically compressed with gzip if the file ends in `.gz`.
+The output is automatically compressed with gzip if the file ends in `.gz`. `.csv` filename for CSV files, `.tsv` for TSV (tab separated).

 ### Tag Filtering